- APR

 Quick start

-Get pre-qualified refi offers in 60 seconds, soft-pull only.
+Get pre-qualified refi offers in about 2 minutes, soft-pull only.

 We match you to 3–6 refi lenders licensed in your state.
 Compare APR + funding speed side-by-side.
 No FICO impact until you accept an offer.